 Allergic reactions range from mild sneezing to life-threatening reactions, and if your family member is someone who is violently reactive to your new pet, you probably aren’t going to convince your parents to get a puppy or kitten.
 (There are always furless options such as pet fish.)

 Sure, you could try begging and begging and begging.
 That might work for some parents.
-Or you could print out an article like this one that points out the benefits of pets to children.

 But the absolute best way to successfully convince your parents to let you have a new puppy or kitten is to prove to them that you are willing and able to step up and take on the responsibility.